nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Run custom static analysis tool with `go vet`

-It can also be used to run custom analyzers.
+Standard `go vet` can be used to run custom analyzers binaries.
 Third party analyzers are supported.
 Lots of official analyzers not included by default into `go vet`.
 Analyzer has to satisfy interface and command described here https://pkg.go.dev/golang.org/x/tools/go/analysis.
 Refer for https://pkg.go.dev/golang.org/x/tools/go/analysis/passes for full list of official Go analyzers. — official Go team

 ```